makeandymake/agusmakmun.github.io/_posts/2018-11-29-networked-lights-with-esp8266-and-raspberrypi.markdown

 ---

 <img src="/static/img/nightlight.jpg">

+_In the interest of clarity, I just want to prefix this post with a little disclaimer.
+This isn't an indepth tutorial on how to achieve this, more a project log to inspire others that want to build similar projects.
+There's a minimum amount of knowledge required if you want to build this.
+You'll need to know how to add code in the Arduino IDE and upload it to your device and you'll also need some experience operating and connecting to a Raspberry Pi on the command line The code I've supplied is pretty basic.
+I'm not a full time software developer and the languages used here are certainly not my strong suite so be prepared for some hacky code that could probably be drastically improved.
+If you see any obvious room for improvement, I would love to hear about it!_

 A couple of years ago I made my eldest kid a nightlight for his bedroom.
 It was a simple project using a Raspberry Pi Zero, a Pimoroni Unicorn HAT and some code in Python.
 It was especially useful because we were able to use the colours to help him know when it was an appropriate time to get out of bed in the morning (the little monkey had a horrible habit at waking up at 5am on a Saturday morning and waking the whole house up!).
 I originally coded up some horrible Python but then [Tanya](https://twitter.com/tanurai) at Pimoroni wrote up a [really nice guide using](https://learn.pimoroni.com/tutorial/tanya/cute-alarm-clock) the Schedule library that I adapted for my own needs.